Comprehensive Notes on Andrew Ng’s Machine Learning Course

 Decision boundary: $z=w\cdot x + b=0$

-non-linear decision boundaries,
+Non-linear decision boundaries,

-P34 Cost function for logistic regression
+P34 Cost Function for Logistic Regression

-Loss $L(f_{w,b}(x),y)$
+Loss function: $L(f_{w,b}(x),y)$

 If y = 1 $= -\log(f_{w,b}(x))$